Educational: Imperialism

 Foundations of Leninism by Josef Stalin

-Blackshirts and Reds by Michal Parenti
+Blackshirts and Reds by Michael Parenti

 Neo-colonialism: The Last Stage of Imperialism by Kwame Nkrumah